bcgsc/btl/_posts/2018-04-19-RECOMB-Seq.md

 ##### Talks: ABySS 2.0 and Tigmint
 Shaun Jackman will be presenting a highlight talk on ABySS 2.0 [(slides)](http://sjackman.ca/abyss2-slides/), as well as a talk on Tigmint [(slides)](http://sjackman.ca/tigmint-recomb-slides/).
-The ABySS 2.0 paper and abstract is available in [Genome Research](https://genome.cshlp.org/content/27/5/768)
+The ABySS 2.0 paper and abstract is available at [Genome Research](https://genome.cshlp.org/content/27/5/768)
 The Tigmint paper is available on [bioRxiv](https://www.biorxiv.org/content/early/2018/04/20/304253)
+The ARKS paper is available on [bioRxiv](https://www.biorxiv.org/content/early/2018/04/25/306902)